by Grace Efezokhae

 A guy cheats because he knows he will most likely get away with it.
 He cheats because it is accepted.
 He cheats because society will hardly frown on it.
 He cheats because his reputation is not at stake.
 He cheats because in his mind his ego is boosted bydoing so.
 It’s only when a woman cheats, that there is brouhaha.

 There are however men who have embraced the “cheating lifestyle” and the women in their lives have accepted the status quo.
-I have even listened to married women talk about the fact that they don’t give a hoot if their husbands cheat on them or not so long as he still provides for her and the family and ultimately does not bring the other women to their home as a second wife.
+I have even listen to married women talk about the fact that they don’t give a hoot if their husbands cheat on them or not so long as he still provides for her and the family and ultimately does not bring the other women to their home as a second wife.
 Some even go further as saying that so long as he is not a physical abuser.
 I have equally heard unmarried ladies say the same thing in anticipation of when they get married.

 TO EACH HIS OWN.